Lindsey Krinks, Co-Founder and Director of Advocacy

-Director of Development
+Lisa Avrit, Director of Finance

 India holds a bachelor of science degree in dietetics and global health from the University of Wisconsin – Madison.
 She is a Midwest transplant who came to Nashville to pursue her master of public health degree at Vanderbilt.
 She started as a volunteer and immediately fell in love with the Open Table Nashville way – building relationships and standing in solidarity with our friends.
 She wants to spend her career working with and advocating for people experiencing homelessness and affordable housing by merging efforts from local government, advocacy, and research sectors.
 She believes housing is a fundamental human right and supports housing first models.

-When she is not doing nerdy things on her computer for school or work, you can find her at the dog park with her pug, trying a new coffee shop, going for a run, or planning her next escape into the wilderness for some hiking and camping.
+When she is not doing nerdy things on her computer for work, you can find her at the dog park with her pug, trying a new coffee shop, going for a run, or planning her next escape into the wilderness for some hiking and camping.
 She is always in search of people, places, and experiences that allow her to experience grace deeply.